frntn/pki-manager/README.md

 ## Basic Usage

+**RTFM**

-*RTFM*: Use `-h` to get basic help usage from each script.
-Also scripts output is fairly detailed to explained what has been generated, where is it located and what to do with it.
+Use `-h` to get basic help usage from each script.
+In addition, scripts output is fairly detailed to explain what has been generated, where is it located and *what to do with it*.

 ## Advanced Usage